opencode-md/opencode-md/README.md

 - for NGO and Non-profit organizations as own Resister of solutions, important documents et.
 - for event, conference or hackathon organizers to keep the structured result of their activity

+The OpenCode.md ensure 3 types priority of scanning accounts and solutions that hosting on  approved Git Repositories:
+1) the Highest priority:
+Scanning of the products from own Registry of OpenCode.md, including:
+- International trustful solutions (selection of Opencode.md administration)
+- Solutions that submitted application and it be included into the Registry (by initiative of owner the Open source product)

+2) The Middle priority:
+by API with GitHub from the internal list of the Opencode.md, including:
+- accounts of the companies or developers
+- solutions of Open Source solutions of the governments
+- solutions of third party Registers

+3) The Low priority:
+by API with GitHub, basing on the analysis of the activity of the developers in Github Repository:
+- accounts of the companies or developers
+- solutions of Open source solutions